 Firstly, I simply wanted to have a go at building my own PCB circuit and this MIDI interface seemed like a good starter project to do this and in doing so would learn a bit more about how it is built.

 Secondly, I wanted to build something which was a little more universal, in that I wanted to possibly connect it to a Raspberry Pi, Arduino Nano, Espruino etc, the Arduino shields available are quite big and are only meant for larger Arduino Uno etc.

-With the help form someone on Fiverr I had the following schematic and PCB layouts drawn up for my prototype design.
+With the help from someone on Fiverr I had the following schematic and PCB design drawn up for my prototype circuit: